 She didn't even blink.
 "Talon."

 For some reason pain welled up in his chest when the girl said that, but that wasn't what he wanted for an answer so he tried again.
-“No. Your real name.”
+“What's your real name?"

 Avoiding the touchy subject Batman linked the information together.